w3c/ServiceWorker/explainer.md

   // If and only if we're less than one major version ahead, cut-in and start
   // serving resources.
   if (parseInt(e.previousVersion) == parseInt(this.version)) {
-    // Note: replacement won't happen until the future passed to
+    // Note: replacement won't happen until the Promise passed to
     // e.waitUntil resolves
     e.replace();
   }